Xmokey/UrCalls-Video-Conferencing-SaaS-Platform-Case-Study/CASE-STUDY.md

 The product combined professional meeting capability with webinars, recording, AI-assisted documentation, collaboration features, organisation controls and customisation.
 It also incorporated a deliberate business-growth mechanism so the product had a built-in route for affiliate-led awareness and acquisition.

-Specific commercial or adoption metrics are not claimed here.

 The product outcome that can be demonstrated is the translation of a clear market position into a working SaaS platform with differentiated product, commercial, technical and go-to-market decisions.